OCR-D/quiver-benchmarks/README.md

 - workflows have to be TXT files
 - all workflows have to use [`ocrd process`](https://ocr-d.de/en/user_guide#ocrd-process)

-You can then either rebuild the Docker image via `docker-compose build` or mount the directory to the container via
+You can then either rebuild the Docker image via `docker compose build` or mount the directory to the container via

 ```yml
 - ./workflows/ocrd_workflows:/app/workflows/ocrd_workflows
 ```

-in the `volumes` section and spin up a new run with `docker-compose up`.
+in the `volumes` section and spin up a new run with `docker compose up`.

 ### Removing OCR-D Workflows